2018 Events Archive

 Executive Dean, Georgetown University Medicine

-Edward B. Healton, MD, MPH, is Professor of Neurology and Executive Vice President for Health Sciences at Georgetown University and Executive Dean of the School of Medicine (EVP).
+Edward B. Healton, MD, MPH, is a Professor of Neurology, Executive Vice President for Health Sciences at Georgetown University, and Executive Dean of the School of Medicine (EVP).

 Dr. Healton serves on the Board of Directors of Trinity University and of the MedStar National Rehabilitation Hospital.